The New Regulations for Burning Logs In Wood-Burning Stoves

 Potential Dangers From Burning Wet Wood

-Burning wet firewood can result in larger than normal emissions of soot, which will lead to the creation of more air pollution and can potentially cause a significant health risk.
-The Ash is also likely to be wetter and contains higher levels of chloride.
+Burning wet firewood can result in larger-than-normal soot emissions, which will lead to more air pollution and potentially cause a significant health risk.
+The Ash is also likely to be wetter and contain higher levels of chloride.

-This could result in an increase in localized acid rain and depositing residue on buildings or monuments nearby, disturbing their surfaces.
+This could result in an increase in localised acid rain and depositing residue on buildings or monuments nearby, disturbing their surfaces.

 Blockages And Chimney Fires

-Wet wood causes the chimney to cool, and the result is that it can block and cause a chimney fire.
-This could potentially lead to damage of property or even loss of life, as well as having a detrimental effect on air quality in your home.
+Wet wood causes the chimney to cool, which can block and cause a chimney fire.
+This could potentially lead to damage to property or even loss of life, as well as having a detrimental effect on air quality in your home.
 Water vapour combines with other gases to produce a flammable and toxic mix.

 If you have children living with asthma, this may trigger an attack due to high levels of carbon monoxide being emitted from the appliance.